 Each year (during the third week of November) Cancer Council Australia and the Australasian College of Dermatologists come together for National Skin Cancer Action Week.
 This week is National Skin Cancer Action Week (15-21 November).

-With two in three Australians diagnosed with skin cancer by age 70, the action week is an important reminder of the risks of exposure to UV radiation, the need for sun protection and early skin cancer detection for all Australians as we make our way into summer.
+With two in three Australians diagnosed with skin cancer by age 70, the action week is an important reminder to use sun protection and of the importance of early skin cancer detection for all Australians as we make our way into summer.

 More than 2,000 people in Australia die from skin cancer each year, and Cancer Council estimates that Australia spends more than $1 billion per year treating skin cancer, with costs increasing substantially over the past few years.